StackVista/stackstate-docs/k8s-suse-rancher-prime-air-gapped.md

 Copy the following files from the local host to the host in the private network:
 - o11y-images.txt (List of images required by the SUSE Observability chart)
 - o11y-images.tar.gz (An archive with the SUSE Observability's Docker images)
-- [o11y-load-images.sh](https://raw.githubusercontent.com/StackVista/helm-charts/master/stable/stackstate-k8s/installation/o11y-load-images.sh) (Bash script to upload Docker images to a registry)
+- [o11y-load-images.sh](https://raw.githubusercontent.com/StackVista/helm-charts/master/stable/suse-observability/installation/o11y-load-images.sh) (Bash script to upload Docker images to a registry)
 - Helm charts downloaded earlier:
-  - stackstate-k8s-A.B.C.tgz
+  - suse-observability-A.B.C.tgz
-  - stackstate-values-L.M.N.tgz
+  - suse-observability-values-L.M.N.tgz

 ## Restoring Docker Images from the Archive to the Private Registry